Choanocyte

-Location

 Choanocytes are found dotting the surface of the spongocoel in asconoid sponges and the radial canals in syconoid sponges, but they comprise entirely the chambers in leuconoid sponges.

+Morphology

 Function

 By cooperatively moving their flagella, choanocytes filter particles out of the water and into the spongocoel, and out through the osculum.
 This improves both respiratory and digestive functions for the sponge, pulling in oxygen and nutrients and allowing a rapid expulsion of carbon dioxide and other waste products.
 Although all cells in a sponge are capable of living on their own, choanocytes carry out most of the sponge's ingestion, passing digested materials to the amoebocytes for delivery to other cells.

 Choanocytes can also turn into spermatocytes when needed for sexual reproduction, due to the lack of reproductive organs in sponges (amoebocytes become the oocytes).

-Evolutionary Significance
+Evolutionary significance

 Choanocytes bear a superficial resemblance to Choanoflagellates.
 Molecular phylogenies indicate that choanoflagellates and metazoans are sister groups.
 One can see some modern choanoflagellates living in small colonies.
 The evolutionary relationship between the two cell types is debated.